What’s an eQRP? 7 Advantages To Invest vs IRAs

-The term eQRP stands for Enhanced Qualified Retirement Plan.
+The term eQRP stands for Enhanced Qualified Retirement Plan and is also known as a “checkbook retirement account.”
 It allows people to have checkbook control of their retirement accounts whether they have employees or not.

 Checkbook control means exactly as it sounds.
 You’re able to write a check from an eQRP account to purchase assets.
 Unlike a 401k, there’s no middle man involved, you’re in control.

 It seems that this type of investment account has increased in popularity for this hands-on control reason.
 This in turn allows people to decide for themselves where their money will be invested.

 For instance, if someone wants to invest in alternative investments such as real estate (direct properties, syndications, debt funds), precious metals, notes or oil & gas then they can do so with an eQRP.

 What’s A Qualified Retirement Plan (QRP)?

 A QRP is a retirement plan recognized by the IRS where investment income accumulates tax-deferred.